Lead service line: Unspecified causes

-In some cases, high level of lead in drinking water may have not been caused by a specific incident.
+In some cases, high levels of lead in drinking water may have not been caused by a specific incident.
 The cause may or may not be pinpointed to lead service lines.

-In 2015, Irish Water sent out a warning that 126 households in Wexford had the level of lead that exceeded the limit.
-It urged residents to stop using their water for drinking unless a five to ten minute flush had been performed.
-The company also recommended owners to replace their lead service lines which are responsibility of property owners in Ireland.
-Starting in 2017, more than 30 areas across Ireland had found to have unsafe level of lead.
-Irish Water had been replacing lead service lines at their own costs as part of their leakage reduction program.
+In 2015, Irish Water sent out a warning that 126 households in Wexford had an excessive level of lead.
+It urged residents to stop using their water for drinking unless a five- to ten-minute flush had been performed.
+The company also recommended owners to replace their lead service lines, which are responsibility of property owners in Ireland.
+Starting in 2017, more than 30 areas across Ireland have been found to have unsafe levels of lead.
+Irish Water replaced lead service lines at their own cost as part of their leakage reduction program.

-In 2017 a report from French Agency for Food, Environmental and Occupational Health & Safety (ANSES) indicated that many older properties are at risk of high lead concentration, especially for those properties located in areas with older water distribution systems.
-The agency urged property owners to take mitigation efforts including replacements of water pipes.
+In 2017 a report from the French Agency for Food, Environmental and Occupational Health & Safety (ANSES) indicated that many older properties are at risk of high lead concentration, especially for those located in areas with older water distribution systems.
+The agency urged property owners to take mitigation efforts, including replacement of water pipes.